hasura/plugin-hub/README.md

 ```

 ##### Add validation rules through JSON Schema headers

+We'll use [JSON Schema](https://json-schema.org/]]) as our standard for expressing a data quality rule.
+You can think of it as the vocabulary that enables JSON data consistency, validity, and interoperability at scale.

 Here's a fragment of the complete schema focusing on the quantity validation:

 ```json